-17 eBay buying hacks
+17 eBay bidding tips

-You might also remember that when the new plastic fivers were first released they were going for £500+ on eBay if they had the first issue serial numbers printed on them.
+For example, when the new plastic fivers were first released, they were going for £500+ on eBay if they had the first-issue serial numbers printed on them.

 Use automatic bidding

-Search for typos
+Search for typos on eBay

 Check the price of sold items